1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td  markdown="1">

-- Technical expert in most key components and solid on 2 products
+- Technical expert in most key components and solid on 2 products.
-- Expert in primary focus area (BE/FE/Data/or DevOps)
+- Expert in primary focus area (BE/FE/Data/or DevOps).
-- Strong proficiency in all other technologies across the codebase and infrastructure
+- Strong proficiency in all other technologies across the codebase and infrastructure.

 </td></tr>
 </table>